Warsaw Shore: Series 18 (2023)

 The eighteenth series of the show was confirmed in January 2023 and began airing on March 19, 2023.
 Dragon Head confirmed that the series would be filmed in Radom, Warsaw and Łódź.
 This is also the first series not to include Jeremiasz "Jez" Szmigiel and Kamil Jagielski after their departures the previous season.
 It will be also the first series to include four new cast members, Angelika Kramer, who had previously appeared on the fourth series of Love Island Polska, Eliasz Zdzitowiecki, Marcin Pastuszka and Piotr Nowakowski.
-The series also featured the brief return of two former cast members Damian "Dzik" Graf and Kasjusz "Don Kasjo" Życiński and Ewelina "Ewelona" Kubiak.
+The series also featured the brief return of two former cast members Damian "Dzik" Graf and Kasjusz "Don Kasjo" Życiński, and the original cast member Ewelina "Ewelona" Kubiak.